-- 2. Select the archive you want to open and click Open.
-Archive Manager displays the following: - The archive name in the titlebar. - The archive contents in the content area.
-To open another archive, click Open again.
-Archive Manager opens each archive in a new window. - 3.
-To display the archive's properties, click the menu button in the titlebar and select Properties.
+4. To display the archive's properties, click the last icon in the titlebar and select Properties.
 Details like name, location, type, last modification, number of files, size, and compression ratio are shown.

-2.10.2 Extracting files from an archive
+2.10.2 Extracting Files from an Archive

-- 1. Open Archive Manager and select the files you want to extract. - 2.
+- 1. In Archive Manager, select the files that you want to extract. - 2.
 Click Extract. - 3.
-Specify the directory where to extract the files. - 4.
+Specify the directory where Archive Manager will extracts the files. - 4.
 Choose from the following extraction options:

 Option Description All files Extracts all files from the archive.
 Selected files Extracts the selected files from the archive.
-Files Extracts from the archive all files that match the specified pattern.
+Files Extracts from the archive all files that match the speci- fied pattern.
 Keep directory structure Reconstructs the directory structure when extracting the specified files.
 For example, you specify /tmp in the Filename text box and extract all files.
-The archive contains a subdirectory called doc.
+The archive contains a subdirecto- ry called doc.
 If you select the Keep directory structure option, Archive Manager extracts the contents of the subdirectory to /tmp/doc.

-Option Description If you do not select the Keep directory structure option, Archive Manager does not create any subdirectories.
+If you do not select the Keep directory structure option, Archive Manager does not create any subdirectories.
 Instead, it extracts all files from the archive, including files from subdirectories, to /tmp.
 Do not overwrite newer files If not active, the Archive Manager overwrites any files in the destination directory that have the same name as the specified files.

-If you select this option, Archive Manager does not extract the specified file if an existing file with the same name already exists in the destination directory.
+Option Description If you select this option, Archive Manager does not ex- tract the specified file if an existing file with the same name already exists in the destination directory.